-4. Urge industry compliance with the minimum shipping standard - which is to make bales available for shipment (BMAS) of 4.5% per week of "CCC approved storage capacity" in effect during the relevant week of shipment by:

-a) Using a two-week moving average to calculate BMAS;

-b) Allowing "Bales Not Picked Up" (BNPU) to be counted for only one reporting period, where:

-i.
-New PBI/Mark combinations, not already counted in a previous week as made ready within a defined period, equals bales shipped plus BNPU;
+- d) Require that the locator ID be populated by the warehouses on the electronic warehouse receipt when created; - 5.
+Urge industry compliance with the minimum shipping standard which is to make bales available for shipment (BMAS) of 4.5% per week of "CCC approved storage capacity" in effect during the relevant week of shipment by: - a) Using a two-week moving average to calculate BMAS; and - b) Allowing "Bales Not Picked Up" (BNPU) to be counted for only one reporting period, where: - i.
+New PBI/mark combinations, not already counted in a previous week as made ready within a defined period, equals bales shipped plus BNPU; - ii.

-- ii.
 BNPU will be only reported one time during that defined period; - iii.
 PBI/mark combinations will be reported to EWR, Inc. in the weekly cotton flow report; and, - iv.
-For purposes of determining compliance, the BMAS calculation shall be based on a two-week rolling average;

-5. Urge creation of a new software program to process unreceipted bale data through the BMAS reporting system, similar to what is done for receipted bales, noting that as work towards the most cost-efficient solution that does not include ongoing costs to warehouses and ensures weekly submissions for unreceipted and receipted bales are separately reported, understanding a goal of full transparency is needed;

-6. Urge the NCC to remain fervent in the advocacy for, and verification of, the inclusion, in its entirety of substance, of the four immediately preceding Warehouse Policy recommendations (Points 1-5) in the appropriate instrument(s) of USDA-governing documentation or agreements, and, furthermore, support ongoing efforts to extend the duration of the Cotton Marketing Assistance Loan, the associated storage credits, and increases in the storage rate used to calculate storage credits;

-Noting that important questions about enforcement and penalties have been discussed in previous NCC committee meetings, without the development of a consensus position, recognize and endorse the NCC Cotton Flow Working Group as the most appropriate group to handle these issues;

-8. Continue to endorse the evolution of the U.S. cotton warehouse system from the antiquated storage-based system of operation to a service-based system of operation, in which the most efficient warehouses will be the most successful:

-9. Urge USDA to have uniform warehouse compliance agreements throughout the U.S. cotton industry;

-- 32 10.
-Recommend that, as a part of the Cotton Storage Agreement, USDA require all warehouses to - a) be certified to authorize the issuance of phytosanitary certificates; and b) have a compliance agreement with USDA for the performance of phytosanitary inspections;

-11. Urge that warehouses meet USDA-PPQ phytosanitary standards and include the compliance certificate in their tariff along with the expiration date, recommend that warehouses specify their required process for requesting phytosanitary applications in their tariff; strongly suggest that each adapt to electronic application processing and submission; encourage streamlining of the process and issuance of phytosanitary documents, and its acceptance by foreign entities and/or government;
+For purposes of determining compliance, the BMAS calculation shall be based on a two-week rolling average; - 6.
+Require warehouses to be responsible for affixing and documenting the bolt seal and bolt seal numbers in the EWR system; - 7.
+Noting that important questions about enforcement and penalties have been discussed in previous NCC committee meetings, without the development of a consensus position, recognize and endorse the NCC Cotton Flow Working Group as the most appropriate group to handle these issues; - 8.
+Continue to endorse the evolution of the U.S. cotton warehouse system from the antiquated storage-based system of operation to a service-based system of operation, in which the most efficient warehouses will be the most successful; - 9.
+Urge the USDA to enter into uniform warehouse compliance agreements throughout the U.S.cotton industry; - 10.
+Recommend that, as a part of the Cotton Storage Agreement (CSA), the USDA require all warehouses to: - a) Be certified to authorize the issuance of phytosanitary certificates; and - b) Have a compliance agreement with the USDA for the performance of phytosanitary inspections; - 11.
+Urge that warehouses meet USDA-Animal Plant Health Inspection Service phytosanitary standards and include the compliance certificate in their tariff along with the expiration date; recommend that warehouses specify their required process for requesting phytosanitary applications in their tariff; strongly suggest that each adapt to electronic application processing and submission; and encourage streamlining of the process and issuance of phytosanitary documents and their acceptance by foreign entities and/or government;

-12. Urge USDA to utilize electronic filing, processing, signature, and response for the phytosanitary certificate, and to provide adequate staff and resources to stay current to prevent any backlog of issuance of phytosanitary certificates;
+12. Urge the USDA to utilize electronic filing, processing, signature, and response for the phytosanitary certificate, and to provide adequate staff and resources to stay current to prevent any backlog of issuance of phytosanitary certificates;

-- 13. Recommend one storage location for each single CCC licensed code, and, recognizing NCC's creation of a working group established in resolution #34 of their Packaging and Distribution Committee report, recommend swift action to resolve this matter in both federal and state licensed warehouses; - 14.
-Recommend that warehouses discontinue the use of outside storage and that USDA monitor and limit the practice, acknowledging that failure to discourage this practice at locations noted for continual overflow creates a disincentive to build additional warehouse space, and urge USDA not to approve bale packaging materials for the outside storage of loan or CCC owned cotton until such materials have been approved by the JCIBPC pursuant to strict and objective testing procedures encompassing all possible weather conditions; - 15.
-As the COVID-19 pandemic continues along with global supply chain disruptions, recommend all warehouses waive penalties for the following: - a) Cancellation of shipping order; - b) Change of shipping order; - c) Restocking fees;
+13. Recommend that warehouses discontinue the use of outside storage and that the USDA monitor and limit the practice, acknowledging that failure to discourage this practice at locations noted for continual overflow creates a disincentive to build additional warehouse space, and urge the USDA not to approve bale packaging materials for the outside storage of loan or CCC owned cotton until such materials have been approved by the JCIBPC pursuant to strict and objective testing procedures encompassing all possible weather conditions;